TangZhengxu/TangZhengxu.github.io/index.md

 ## About Me

 Hi!
-This is **Zhengxu Tang** (唐正旭).I am currently a senior at the [University of Michigan](https://umich.edu), pursuing a double major in **Mathematical Sciences - Operations Research and Modeling** and **Computer Science**.
-At present.I'm engaged as a research assistant in the [Biomedical AI Lab](https://liyueshen.engin.umich.edu/), under the guidance of Dr. Liyue Shen.
-Previously, I worked in the [Li Lab](https://www.labli.net/), mentorecby Dr. Jinxing Li.
+This is **Zhengxu Tang** (唐正旭).
+I am currently a senior at the [University of Michigan](https://umich.edu), pursuing a double major in **Mathematical Sciences - Operations Research and Modeling** and **Computer Science**.

+At present, I'm engaged as a research assistant in the [Biomedical AI Lab](https://liyueshen.engin.umich.edu/), under the guidance of Dr. Liyue Shen.
+Previously, I worked in the [Li Lab](https://www.labli.net/), mentored by Dr. Jinxing Li.

-Should you share similar interests or considerpotential collaboration, please feel free to reach out to me at tangzx@umich.edu.I'd love to engage in discussions and explore opportunities for collaboration.
+Should you share similar interests or consider potential collaboration, please feel free to reach out to me at tangzx@umich.edu.
+I'd love to engage in discussions and explore opportunities for collaboration.

 ## Research Interests